Local repulsion between zeros and critical points of the Gaussian Entire Function: Zeros and negatively signed critical points

 \end{prop} \begin{proof} As in the proof of Proposition \ref{prop_zcp}, it is enough to prove the claim for small $\rho$.
 We start by analyzing the expression in Lemma \ref{lem_minmax2}.
 We observe (as was done in the proof of that lemma) that the conditional covariance of $\big( \partial^2G(0), \partial^3G(0)\big)$ given that $G(z)=F(0)=0$ is

 Hence, if $\rho$ is sufficiently small and $(Z_1,Z_2)$ is a standard complex vector, we have

-as follows from an explicit computation that we provide in the appendix (Lemma \ref{lem_explicit}).
+as follows from an explicit computation that we provide in Lemma \ref{lem_explicit_2}, or in \cite{hor25work}.
 (In the first $\asymp$ we used the homogeneity of the function in question; see the proof of Lemma \ref{conddens}.)

 Combining this with Lemma \ref{lem_minmax2}, we conclude that, for sufficiently small $\rho$,

 Since the integrand in \eqref{eq_krb} depends only on $z-w$ --- cf. Lemma \ref{lemmashift} --- we conclude that